Posts RSS Comments RSS 37 Posts and 56 Comments till now

 The most useful part of this section for any scripter has to be the Debugging section.
 Nothing is more frustrating when writing scripts, especially for new scripters, then getting error messages and having no idea what they mean.
 Script Editor does a great job of pointing out where the problem is but not in telling you how to fix it.
 This section covers in detail what many of those error messages mean and how to fix them.
 It also covers how to trap for errors that may occur and what to do in your script when they do.

-AppleScript: A Comprehensive Guide to Scripting and Automation on Mac OS X
+Learn AppleScript: The Comprehensive Guide to Scripting and Automation on Mac OS X, Third Edition (Learn Series)

 This book is one of the more recent and takes things to the next level from the “Missing Manual” series.
 This book takes you into the meat of AppleScript and shows you how to do really great things like scripting all those command line tools you know are there but don’t want to open Terminal to use.
 You’ll even learn how to write scripts that can be executed on a remote Mac.
 This can be really handy when you need to re-start the Filemaker Pro database from across a campus or business.
 After you’ve gotten an understanding of the basics of AppleScript from the first two books this one will take you to the next level and get you writing more involved and exciting scripts.